ShoumikSaha/ShoumikSaha.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Live and let live!
+subtitle: Live and let live.

 profile:
   align: right